 The Prismacolor Premier Pencil Sharpener is specifically designed to work with Prismacolor coloured pencils, and gives them a sharp and robust point, time after time.
 It also works well with any other type of coloured pencil, as well as ordinary graphite, charcoal or pastel pencils.

 This manual pencil sharpener features two separate blades.
 One is for creating a fine point, for detail work.
 The other will give you a medium point, for achieving broad coverage in your drawing.
 It has a removable lid and half of the body is a translucent, so you can see when you need to empty out the shavings, which several reviewers have noted as a useful feature.

 The Faber-Castell F582800 Double Hole Sharpener is very cheap, but still does a great job of sharpening pencils thanks to its quality titanium-coated blades.
 It features two holes: one for standard pencils, which cuts a 21-degree angle, and another for jumbo ones, which cuts at 24 degrees.
-It works well with both graphite and coloured pencils.
+We found it works well with both graphite and coloured pencils.

-Watching the pennies carefully?
+Watching the pennies?
 The Staedtler pencil sharpener is the best we’ve found at such a low price.
 With a design that’s super-simple, and nicely compact, it comes in a range of colours.
 It’s suitable for graphite and colored pencils, and its premium quality blades produce clear and accurate lines, time after time, winning it rave reviews on Amazon.
 Just be clear you know what you're ordering.
 Some of the listing of this item on Amazon show two or more pencil sharpeners in the photographs that accompany them but you're likely to find in the product listing that you'll only get the one, though that's still very good value.